 There is no doubt that this is a moment pregnant with consequence for Carmela.
 But The Sopranos doesn’t normally highlight its important moments with so many bells-and-whistles.
 On the DVD commentary track, Figgis says over the scene, “That’s a really interesting transition, and it wasn’t the way I’d expected the scene to look at the end,” leading me to believe that he isn’t the primary culprit.
 On the other hand, each of the other directors who recorded DVD commentaries for this season—Garcia, Bogdanovich and Buscemi—all mentioned how straightforward and invisible the editing of The Sopranos is, but I don’t recall Figgis saying anything like this.
 Perhaps he never noticed how straightforward and invisible the editing of The Sopranos usually is.
 Perhaps he was just trying to do something new and different here.
 Figgis is a gutsy filmmaker, he is willing to take chances and push the envelope.
 His film Timecode, for example, projects four unedited streams onto four quadrants of the screen simultaneously for the duration of the movie.
 (But not all experiments go well.
 Someone with the handle “TweeterFlix” gives a devastating synopsis of Timecode on YouTube: “Figgis divides up the screen to tell 4 stories at the same time.
 They’re all boring.”)

 I’m not trying to pick on Mike Figgis though, I think he did a phenomenal job here.
-“Cold Cuts” focuses on a subject that had been mostly unexplored on The Sopranos but one that is crucial to understanding the mobster mentality: the relationship between anger, pain and revenge.
+“Cold Cuts” focuses on a subject that hasn’t been explicitly explored on The Sopranos very much, but one that is crucial to understanding the mobster mentality: the relationship between anger, pain and revenge.
 The hour also deftly performs the role that an “episode #10” should traditionally perform: escalate tensions as we enter the final stage of the season.
 (Of course, Chase does seem to veer away—at first blush, anyway—from some of these escalating tensions in the next episode, the wild-and-woolly “Test Dream.”)
 I feel that the second half of Season 5 gives us the strongest run of episodes in the entire series, and “Cold Cuts” easily pulls its weight in this run.